Burrata Caprese Crostini Bites

 - Next, in a small bowl, add the cherry tomatoes, sprinkle a little salt over them, and toss to blend.
 Set them aside.

-- Sprinkle lightly over the crostini with fresh cracked pepper.
-Scatter on top with fresh chopped basil.
+- Lightly sprinkle over the crostini with fresh cracked pepper and scatter on top with fresh chopped basil.
 Then serve.

 - Yields: 4 to 6 crostini bites, or more (depending on the size)